 Welcome to the Northcoast Lyme Disease Support Group, a source of online information and assistance on the diagnosis, treatment, politics and coping strategies of Lyme disease.
 Though the information here is aimed specifically at residents of Humboldt, Mendocino and Del Norte Counties in California or persons who may have contracted the disease in those counties, we hope this information will be useful to everyone, and we offer feedback to everyone who requires it.

 The Lyme disease situation is complicated by the complexity of the pathogen itself, the fact that several tick-born diseases may be transmitted at once, all treatments have potential side effects and, not least, by sociological factors such as the economics of research funding, conflicts of interest and the economic priorities of insurance companies.
-We therefore recommend that people just beginning to research Lyme disease start with the introduction below and with general articles before tackling the more specific information offered here.
+We therefore recommend that people just beginning to research Lyme disease start with the introduction below and with general articles and media before tackling the more specific information offered here.

 An Introduction to Lyme Disease and the Conflicting Viewpoints